 On the morning that Theresa’s body was found, she told relatives that she was going out shopping.
 Theresa had a mental condition that, her mother worried, may have left her confused when she was out alone.

-Eleven years later, detectives are no closer to solving Theresa’s murder.
+Over a decade later, detectives are no closer to solving Theresa’s murder.
 There has been, however, speculation that Chicago has an unknown serial killer who may be responsible for dozens of murders between 2001 and 2017.
 In that time, 51 women have been strangled in the area, including Theresa and 52-year-old Hazel Lewis whose remains were also found near Washington Park in late 2007.
 Sixteen of those 51 cases have been closed or solved.

 In 2007, Chicago police spokeswoman Monique Bond admitted to reporters, “There are similarities in the manner of death and how the bodies were disposed of,” yet, the DNA in those cases haven’t matched to other cases or anyone in their database.
 No information they have gathered gives police any indication that they are dealing with a serial killer.